Team

 Hannah Brais

-PhD student, McGill University
+PhD Candidate, McGill University

 Hannah is a PhD student in the Geography Department at McGill University.
 She holds both a BA in Urban Planning and an MSc in Geography, Urban and Environmental Studies from Concordia University.
 Her research stems from her work as the research coordinator at the Old Brewery Mission, a large homeless service provider in Montreal.
 Hannah’s doctoral research is focused around homeless services as spaces of care, investigating the difficulty homeless substance users have accessing these spaces, and in turn, accessing support to exit homelessness.
 This work positions homelessness in a human rights framework, advocating for a universal right to housing.
 Her research employs a mixed-methods approach, using both quantitative administrative data from service providers, as well as interviews with service users.